 The picking stage is largely the first step in eCommerce fulfillment.
 It occurs after an order has been placed and received.
 The order picking involves selecting the items or products from the warehouse shelves that are required to fulfill a customer’s order.
 During the pick stage, the main aim is to pick the correct products for each customer order.

-A great way to make the pick, pack, ship process more efficient is by integrating your eCommerce sales channels with your warehouse systems.
+A great way to make the pick, pack, and ship process more efficient is by integrating your eCommerce sales channels with your warehouse systems.
 You can do this by partnering with Print Bind Ship.

 Once a customer places an order, our fulfillment warehouse receives a packing slip that our warehouse management software will generate.
-We integrate with all the major eCommerce platforms like Shopify, wooCommerce, Etsy and more!
+We integrate with all the major eCommerce platforms like Shopify, wooCommerce, Etsy, and more!

 Common Picking Strategies

-While there are many picking strategies here are a few common ones.
+While there are many picking strategies here are a few common ones:

-- Piece Picking: The most common form of picking is piece picking; which is also known as a single order, individual, or discrete picking.
-In this method, a picker goes through one order at a time while grabbing an item line by line before moving onto the next order.
+• Piece Picking: The most common form of picking is piece picking; which is also known as a single-order, individual, or discrete picking.
+In this method, a picker goes through one order at a time while grabbing an item line by line before moving on to the next order.

-- Batch Picking: Also known as cluster picking, batch picking works best when fulfilling many identical orders that use the same SKUs.
+• Batch Picking: Also known as cluster picking, batch picking works best when fulfilling many identical orders that use the same SKUs.
 By utilizing batch picking, a picker can stay in the same area, rather than travel throughout the warehouse to end up circling back to where they were.
 Batch picking aims to improve productivity as it reduces repeated trips, steps, and time.

-- Wave Picking: Just like batch, ordered items are queued and grouped (batched) into combined pick lists.
+• Wave Picking: Just like batch, ordered items are queued and grouped (batched) into combined pick lists.
 On the other hand, wave picking is executed multiple times per day (or shift) and balances more factors than product overlap.

-Stage 2: Pick Stage
+Stage 2: Pack

 Once the items have been picked, they move on to the next stage – “pack.”
-The pack process involves carefully placing the items in appropriate containers or boxes, ensuring they are protected during transit.
+The packing process involves carefully placing the items in appropriate containers or boxes, ensuring they are protected during transit.

-This step may include additional tasks such as adding packing materials, creating labels and inserting any necessary documentation, such as invoices or return labels.
+This step may include additional tasks such as adding packing materials, creating labels, and inserting any necessary documentation, such as invoices or return labels.
 The packaging needs to be secure and efficient, preventing damage to the products while also optimizing the use of space.

 Packers will make sure items are securely packed, sealed, and labeled.
 Furthermore, packers will typically follow a packing list – along with dunnage and any other custom packaging materials like a thank you card and place the products into an appropriate box.
 You may also want to include print shipping labels at this point, to allow for seamless customer returns.

 Packing slips can be both internal and customer-facing documents.
-Customer can verify packing slips to check if they have received everything.
+Customers can verify packing slips to check if they have received everything.
 A packing slip is typically packed into the package along with the products.
 Some companies may even combine the packing slip with the shipping label; which is placed on the packaging itself.

 The details that you may find in a packing slip include:

-- Packing slip documentation number
+• Packing slip documentation number

-- Invoice details
+• Invoice details

-- Company address and contact details of the seller
+• Company address and contact details of the seller

-- Shipping addresses of the seller and the customer
+• Shipping addresses of the seller and the customer

-- Description of goods shipped
+• Description of goods shipped

-- Personalized messages
+• Personalized messages

 During the packing stage, quality assurance measures also take place to ensure that what was ordered is exactly what was picked.
 Quality checks include order accuracy, packaging appropriateness, and labeling accuracy.

-Stage 3: Shipping
+Stage 3: Ship

 After the items have been picked and packed, they move on to the final stage – “ship.”
 This involves preparing the packages for shipment by arranging transportation logistics, such as selecting a suitable carrier and generating shipping labels.